kadojs/kado/doc/guides/Introduction.md

 amount of code you have to write.
 Most importantly, Kado 4 will significantly reduce the amount of third party software your application will depend upon.
-Our goal is that Node.JS + Kado is a combination that puts the developer in control and provides enough tool and documentation depth to build applications with few to no outside dependencies.
+Our goal is that Node.JS + Kado is a combination that puts the developer in control and provides enough tools and documentation depth to build applications with few to no outside dependencies.

 ## Why Use Kado

-Why is all that important?
-Because the maintenance of those outside packages are vital to the continued success of your applications.
+Why is all that of important?
+The maintenance of those outside packages are vital to the continued success of your applications.
 Without quality maintenance, packages are susceptible to incompatibilities with future versions of Node.JS as well as SECURITY VULNERABILITIES that may go unhandled!